melezhik/speck/README.md

     $ swat

     ... got an errors like <HTTP/1.0 404 Not Found>
-    ... as you have to impliment endpoints
+    ... as you have to implement endpoints

-## impliment endpoints
+## implement endpoints

 ### initialize application